19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Orcs.md

 #### Old Age
 60-80
 #### Languages
-Common, Orcish
+Ancient Orcish

 ### Orcish [Ancestry](Ancestry.md)
-*The mountain kingdoms of Cragstone are home to the orcs, and some of the finest warriors and blacksmiths in the Empire.
-Orcs remain a people divided however, as some still prefer their ancient ways of Viking raids, pillaging and the horde.*
+*Most Orcs call the mountain kingdoms of Cragstone home.
+The home of some of the finest warriors and blacksmiths in the Empire.
+Orcs remain a people divided however, as some still prefer their ancient ways of Viking raids and pillaging.*

-*In Orcish cultural legends, they were once a tribe of [Elves](Elves.md) who were deceived by other elves, who led them to be cursed with their tusks and short lives.
-Those who follow this culture tend to despise Elves.*
+*In Orcish myth, they were once a tribe of [Elves](Elves.md) who were deceived by other elves, who led them to be cursed with their tusks and shortened lives.
+Those who believe this tend to despise Elves.*

-*Orcish culture holds a great deal of respect for [Humans](Humans.md) as it values might and authority highly.
-There are some Imperial aristocrats who would contend, however, that Orcs are power hungry beasts looking to seize power at the first opportunity and their respect is a facade.*
+*Orcish culture holds a great deal of respect for the Empire as it values might and authority highly.*